Currently unavailable: for new students

 Degree: Computer Science and Mathematics (Bachelors) - Exeter University

-I'm happy to take on extra people over christmas, whether for a one off class or multiple throughout the holidays!
-Though I'm not taking on any new long term students right now.
+I'm happy to take on extra people over christmas, whether for a one off class or multiple throughout the holidays and onwards!

 I'm a Maths and Computer Science student at the university of Exeter.
 I've always enjoyed maths and I really want to help others enjoy it too!

 I have a lot of experience in helping out with younger students as I've taken part in Buddy programmes and maths help schemes as well as other things during my GCSEs and Alevels.

 I believe that it's super important that you develop a full understanding on the things that you struggle with at school.
 So I'm here to help explain things to you!
 Whether through analogies, diagrams or songs (though please note I'm not a singing teacher!), I'll patiently help you reach your targets.